 3. Who are the designated Signing Officers?

 A signing officer is a person to whom authority to approve and sign a contract, on behalf of the University, has been assigned in accordance with this Policy.
-They are: the Principal and Vice-Chancellor (“Principal”), the Provost and Vice-Principal (Academic), the Vice-Principals, the Deputy Provost, the Secretary-General, the General Counsel, Associate and Assistant Vice-Principals, Associate Provosts, the Chief Information Officer, the Chief Investment Officer and Treasurer, Deans, and Executive Directors.
+They are: the President and Vice-Chancellor (“President”), the Provost and Vice-President (Academic), the Vice-President, the Deputy Provost, the Secretary-General, the General Counsel, Associate and Assistant Vice-Presidents, Associate Provosts, the Chief Information Officer, the Chief Investment Officer and Treasurer, Deans, and Executive Directors.

 Signing officers are entitled to authorize contracts required for the stewardship of their respective portfolios up to the threshold listed in the Policy (article 22).
 Signing officers will authorize contracts based on approved budget allocations, enabling expenses or revenues related to the contract.